RekerLab/DeepDelta/README.md

 <br />

-For more information, please refer to: *pre-print link*
+For more information, please refer to: https://chemrxiv.org/engage/chemrxiv/article-details/642d823f0784a63aee949898

-If you use this data or code, please kindly cite: *pre-print citation*
+If you use this data or code, please kindly cite: Fralish Z, Chen A, Skaluba P, Reker D. DeepDelta: Predicting Pharmacokinetic Improvements of Molecular Derivatives with Deep Learning.
+ChemRxiv.
+Cambridge: Cambridge Open Engage; 2023

 <br />